Lucpo/PML_Project/Report.md

 ####Model data ####
-First we use Random Forest package withoutCaret package to model our data.
+We use Random Forest package without Caret package to model our data.
+This was due to processing speed.
+Caret package was also used but precision was similar with more processing time.

 ```r